nquach/TEE_optical_flow/README.md

 # TEE Optical Flow Analysis

 A comprehensive Python package for calculating and analyzing optical flow in transesophageal echocardiography (TEE) images, with automatic cardiac cycle detection, radial/longitudinal component analysis, and peak detection.
 This project was adapted from the finetune-SAM github https://github.com/mazurowski-lab/finetune-SAM.
-View out google colab demo here: https://colab.research.google.com/drive/1pqq5JEUzCaI86C6LKSI2cf_oo6wGOTp8?usp=sharing

 ## Table of Contents